Ziauddin Yousafzai: Bibliography

 Yousafzai wrote an autobiography titled Let Her Fly which was published in November 2018.
 In his book he describes his fight for the rights of all children to have an equal education, and speaks about opportunities and social and political recognition.

 The Bollywood actor Atul Kulkarni played Malala Yousafzai's father in the film Gul Makai.

+Personal life

+Yousafzai has a wife, named Toor Pekai who is an ethnic Pashtun, a daughter, Malala, and two sons, Khushal and Atal.
+His first child, born before Malala, was stillborn.
+Ziauddin has been seen on interviews with his daughter, speaking fluent English and Urdu.
+He also can speak Pashto.